Posts

 Lent Day 20: Polly Shorts

 I don't know if Polly Shorts is somewhere near half way in the Comrades Marathon.
 You should know me well enough by now to know that I'll never know where Polly Shorts makes it's appearance on the route.
 The fact of the matter is I've hit my Polly Shorts today.
-I have 130 reports to edit by 8:00 am, I'm half way through my blogging marathon, I'm I'm desperate need of a holiday and there isn't a water table in sight.
+I have 130 reports to edit by 8:00 am, I'm half way through my blogging marathon, I'm desperate need of a holiday and there isn't a water table in sight.

 Lent Day 19: Just not cricket...or rugby